Neutron Beta-Decay as Laboratory for Test of Standard Model: Appendix F: Comparison with Sirlin's calculation of radiative corrections

 Since the amplitude ${\cal M}^{(\rm SC)}_{\rm RC}$ is invariant under gauge transformations of the photon Green function $D_{\alpha\beta}(q) \to D_{\alpha\beta}(q) + c(q^2)\,q_{\alpha}q_{\beta}$, we may calculate it by using the Feynman gauge for the photon Green function.
 The calculation of the amplitude $\delta {\cal M}^{(\rm SLI)}_{\rm RC}$, describing the contributions to renormalisation constants of the Fermi and axial coupling constants, can be also carried out in the Feynman gauge.

 The amplitude ${\cal M}^{(\rm SC)}_{pe}$ can be rewritten as follows

-All momentum integrals in Eq.(\ref{labelF.15}) are calculated in Appendix D by using the Pauli--Villars regularisation of the ultra--violet divergent integrals and the FPM regularisation for the infrared divergent contributions.
+All momentum integrals in Eq.(\ref{labelF.15}) are calculated in Appendix D by using the Pauli--Villars regularization of the ultra--violet divergent integrals and the FPM regularization for the infrared divergent contributions.
 Using the results, obtained in Appendix C and Appendix D (see Eqs.(\ref{labelC.15}), (\ref{labelD.12}) and (\ref{labelD.40})), the amplitude $ {\cal M}^{(\rm SC)}_{pe}$ takes the form

 The amplitude ${\cal M}^{(\rm SC)}_{ee} $ can be transcribed into the form

 Having integrated over $x$ we arrive at the following expression for the amplitude ${\cal M}^{(\rm SC)}_{ee}$

 In the Feynman gauge the amplitude ${\cal M}^{(\rm SC)}_{pp}$ takes the form